girishpanchal0007/social_contact_info/README.txt

 INTRODUCTION
 ------------

 Social Contact information provides an option to display contact and social information in a block anywhere in your site.

-We have given contact fields like (e.g. Address, E-mail, Phone, Mobile and Fax) and social link fields like (e.g. Facebook, LinkedIn, Twitter, Youtube, Google Plus, and Instagram).
+We have given the contact fields like (e.g. Address, E-mail, Phone, Mobile, and Fax) and social links fields like (e.g. Facebook, LinkedIn, Twitter, Youtube, Google Plus, and Instagram).

-We have given an option to add custom contact title to the contact information section and this is same for social media links.
+Also, We have given an option to add custom contact title to the contact information section and social media links too.

-For contact information, We have made email field as required and other all fields are optional.
-If you will not add any value to those fields then those fields will not list on your site.
+For contact details, We have made email field as required field and other all the fields are optional fields.
+If you won't add any value to those fields then those fields won't show on your site.

-If you will not add any label to those fields then the label will display as a fieldset/section title.
+And for the label, If you won't add the label to those fields then the fieldset/section will be displayed as a label.

-For contact information, We have given the class option for all the links where you will able to add class to display image like (custom CSS image or font-awesome).
-You will need to add social media links like I have added the placeholder for those fields.
+For social details, We have given the class field for all the links where you will able to add multiple classes to display your image like(background image using CSS and Font-awesome).
+You can add social media links like the mentioned placeholder for those fields.

 INSTALLATION
 ------------